Himal and Nagaray

-Princess Himal and Nagaray or Himal and Nagrai is a very popular Kashmiri folktale about the love between a human princess and a Naga (snake-like) prince.
+Princess Himal and Nagaray or Himal and Nagrai (/ks/) is a very popular Kashmiri folktale about the love between a human princess and a Naga (snake-like) prince.
 The story is well-known in the region and has many renditions.
 One version of the story was collected by British reverend James Hinton Knowles and published in his book Folk-Tales of Kashmir.